All About Lungs Function

 - Lungs are two organs that extract oxygen from the air and pass it into your blood.

-Your lungs are responsible for delivering oxygen to your organs and other tissues.
+Your lungs supply oxygen to your organs and body tissues.
 Muscles and bones help move air into and out of your lungs.
 The respiratory system’s muscles and bones comprise the following:

-- Diaphragm: The muscle that allows the lungs to draw air in and out.
+- Diaphragm: The muscle responsible for enabling the lungs to inhale and exhale air.

 - Ribs are bones that surround and protect your lungs and heart.